 A test designed to measure the comprehensibility, fluency, grammar, and pronunciation skills of non-native speaker’s oral English, required for international students to become Teaching Assistants (TAs) or Associate Instructors (AIs).

 The Office of Graduate Studies requires that all international graduate students for whom English is not their native language to have their oral language evaluated before they begin duties as TAs or AIs.
-Department chairs can request a waiver on your behalf from the Office of Graduate Studies with a short written note/email that identifies you as applicant and your justification.
+Students who score below 23 on the TOEFL iBT Speaking section or below 7 on the IELTS are required to take the SPEAK test.

 The 30-minute computer-based test is given several times a year (see SPEAK Test Schedule).
 Make a test appointment in-person at the CETL office, located at 1350 Surge III.
 On test day, you will need to verify your identity with proper photo ID.